 One dead after Cybertruck explodes outside Trump Hotel in Las Vegas

-One person was killed and at least seven people were injured after a Tesla Cybertruck exploded outside the Trump International Hotel in Las Vegas on Wednesday morning, authorities said.
+One person was dead and at least seven people were injured after a Tesla Cybertruck exploded and caught fire outside the Trump International Hotel in Las Vegas on Wednesday morning, according to authorities.

 The Las Vegas Metropolitan Police Department received a report of an explosion around 8:40 a.m. at the Trump hotel.
 They were told that a 2024 Cybertruck “pulled up to the last entrance doors of the hotel,” Sheriff Kevin McMahill said at a news conference.